zalaya/mole/README.md

 # 🐲 Mole

 **Mole** is a minimal Bash tool that dumps the content of an entire directory into a single text file.
-It’s perfect for sharing code with **ChatGPT** or other AI tools, without needing Git.
+Perfect for sharing code with **ChatGPT** or other AI tools, without needing Git.

 > 🔁 Alternative to [Gitingest](https://github.com/coderamp-labs/gitingest) — but no Git, no setup, just files.